-Now that you understand the two main types of lenders, it’s important to understand the different types of mortgages to consider.
+Now that you understand the 2 main types of lenders, it’s important to understand the different types of mortgages to consider.

-- Government-backed mortgages: This type of loan is considered more secure because it’s backed by the federal government.
+- Government-backed mortgages.
+This type of loan is considered more secure because it’s backed by the federal government.
 Government-backed loans are ideal for low-income and first time homebuyers and those with bad credit.
-Down payment requirements are generally lower on these loans (typically between 0%–3%).
+Down payment requirements are generally lower on these loans (typically between 0% to 3%).
 FHA, USDA and VA loans are the most popular government-backed loans.

-- Conventional mortgages: Conventional mortgages are home loans that aren’t backed by the U.S. government.
-You’ll typically need good credit, proof of income and a 3%–20% down payment which is the average down payment on a house.
+- Conventional mortgages.
+Conventional mortgages are home loans that aren’t backed by the U.S. government.
+You’ll typically need good credit, proof of income and a 3% to 20% down payment which is the average down payment on a house.
 Conventional mortgages include fixed-rate mortgages (you pay a fixed rate over a set amount of time) and adjustable-rate mortgages (you pay an adjustable-rate over a set amount of time).

 - Refinancing, home equity or HELOC mortgages.
 These loans are ideal if you’d like to refinance or borrow against your home’s current equity.